Aakash Repeater Courses

-NCERT Exemplar Solutions for Class 12 Biology Chapter 16, Environmental Issues, is a necessary book for students who aim to achieve high marks in board exams as well as competitive exams.
-The chapter covers significant environmental problems such as pollution, global warming, deforestation, and how they impact ecological balance.
+NCERT Exemplar Solutions for Class 12 Biology Chapter 16 covers important environmental problems such as pollution, global warming, deforestation, and how they impact ecological balance.
 The solutions provide in-depth information regarding these subjects in various question patterns, including multiple-choice questions (MCQs), short answers, and long answers.
-The NCERT Exemplar Solutions for Class 12 Biology chapter 16 breaks down complex ideas into simple steps, allowing students to understand the concept properly and gain confidence to score very well in exams.
+It breaks down complex ideas into simple steps, allowing students to understand the concept properly and gain confidence to score very well in exams.

 Question:1